 12. Live edit

-Additionally to the server-side debugging tools IntelliJ IDEA provides the Live edit feature.
-This feature helps you debug web pages via browser.
-To start debugging a web page just use Debug in Browser from the context menu on this page.
+In addition to the server-side debugging toolsб IntelliJ IDEA provides the Live edit feature, which helps you debug applications directly in your Web browser.
+This is very simple, really: after you installed (browser helper plugin), just use the Debug in Browser from the browser context menu.

-Try to change something on the page and you'll the browser displays them immediately.
+Try to make some changes on the page, and you'll see that browser displays them immediately.

 13. Create a named bean

-Now let's create some server code and try to debug it.
+Now let's create some server code and try debugging it.

 14. Update application

-When the application is running we can use Update action via F10 to choose the way how to redeploy the application.
+When application is running, we can use the Update action via F10 to choose how to redeploy it.